capopaul/Jack-Bluetooth-Converter/doc/Jack2Bluetooth-Design-Specification.md

 ## 3.1 MCU : Microcontroller Unit

-Choice was made to use an ESP32 since they are widely used and easy to boot.
-The antenna should be included to avoid having to deal to much with RF leading to choose an ESP32 module.

-Requirements were:
+The ESP32 was chosen due to its widespread availability and ease of use.
+To simplify RF design, an ESP32 module with an integrated antenna was selected.

+Requirements:
 - Bluetooth support
-- integrated antenna
+- Integrated antenna
-- usb port
-- I2S port
-- I2C port
-- SPI port
+- USB, I2S, I2C, SPI inerfaces
-- core frequency (not the max supported but integrated clock frequency)
+- Core frequency (not the max supported but the integrated clock frequency)
-- memory size
+- Memory size

-Choice was made to use **ESP32-C-WROOM-N8**.
+Final choice: **ESP32-C-WROOM-N8**.

 ## 3.2 Audio Codec

-The audio codec should include a DAC, an ADC, support line level audio not differential for both inputs and outputs.
+The audio codec must include a DAC and an ADC, support line-level audio, and have single-ended inputs and outputs.

-Choice was made to use TLV320AIC3101 from Texas Instrument.
+Final choice : **TLV320AIC3101** (Texas Instrument).

 ## 3.3 Battery

-The battery should power the device for around 3h.
+The battery should provide at least 3 hours of operation.

-The components that are going to define the power limitations are the MCU, the audio codec and the screen.
-All the others should be negligeable compared to previous ones.
+The most power-intensive components are the MCU, audio codec, and the screen.

 The screen is going to be on only when a user push a button (and stays on for ~30s).
 Therefore, it should be off in idle mode, in transmitting mode or receiving mode.
-Therefore, it current cunsumption should be negligeable.
+Since the screen is mostly off, its consumption is negligible.

 ### 3.3.1 ESP32-C6 Current consumption